 We’re all well-aware that any game of Monopoly is sure to be a marathon.
 In fact, we’re not sure when was the last time we actually completed a game?

-Monopoly Deal is a fast-paced card game that allows you to play a nostalgic round of Monopoly in just 15 minutes flat.
+Monopoly Deal is a fast-paced card game that allows you to play a nostalgic round of Monopoly in just 15 minutes flat, it’s no surprise that both kids and adults enjoy it.
 The goal is to become the first player to complete three full property sets in different colours.

 It’s also ridiculously cheap and travel-sized so you can play it at your stopover or off to the side of your family dinner party, if you wish.